 Q: Can I do my own panel?

-A: Yes, but you have to make your own graphics - only drilling templates are provided.
-Holes are marked by a black colour, reds are countersunk holes for M3 flat-head screws.
+A: Yes, but you have to make your own graphics.
+We only provide drilling templates.
+Holes are marked by the color black, while reds are countersunk holes for M3 flat-head screws.

 Q: Where can I buy rare semiconductors?